nerves-project/nerves/guides/core/hardware-interfaces.md

 - LED output: GPIO 17 (aka BCM/GPIO 17, physical pin 11)
 - Button input: GPIO 27 (aka BCM/GPIO 27, physical pin 13)
-- Ground: any GND pin (e.g., physical pin 9 or 6)
+- Ground: any GND pin (e.g., physical pin 9)
 - 3.3 V power: physical pin 1 (for other circuits; not needed for the LED with the wiring below)

 If you’re unsure about pin names vs. physical locations, see the [Raspberry Pi pinout](https://pinout.xyz/).
 "BCM/GPIO" numbers are what you’ll use in software.